mspbannister/ud120-projects/final_project/P5_submission.md

 *What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?*

-While the NB algorithm performed strongly in my initial testing, it has less scope for optimisation or ‘tuning’ than my other two algorithms.
+While the NB algorithm performed strongly in my initial testing, it has less scope for optimisation or ‘tuning’ than the other two algorithms.
 Tuning an algorithm ensures that the parameters used reflect the problem being investigated, thereby obtaining maximum performance (i.e. accuracy).
-They can also guard against over-fitting, e.g. by making sure a DT doesn’t create separate branches for every individual outcome.
+They can also guard against over-fitting, e.g. by making sure a decision tree doesn’t create separate branches for every individual outcome.

 I tuned the DT and RF algorithms using scikit-learn’s GridSearchCV function, which tested different combinations of 'criterion', 'min_samples_split', 'max_features', 'max_depth' and (for RF) 'n_estimators'.
 The best results I was able to achieve were as follows: